Woman testifies ex-gymnastics coach kissed her on the lips when she was 12

-The woman, whose identity is protected by a publication ban, says Dave Brubaker would routinely kiss her on the lips to say hello and goodbye, starting when she was 12 years old.
+The woman, whose identity is protected by a publication ban, told the court that Dave Brubaker would routinely kiss her on the lips to say hello and goodbye, starting when she was 12 years old.

+“I would say that at the time, Dave had full control over everything — what time I went to bed, what I ate, how I did my hair,” she said.
+“Whatever he said, went.
+I had full trust in him.”

+The woman, who is now in her 30s, said Brubaker would pick her up from school, and take her to his house where he occasionally would spoon her in bed and tickle her belly, before driving her to practice.
+She told the court that she feared the coach would punish her in the gym if she denied his advances.

-Brubaker, 55, has pleaded not guilty to one count of sexual assault and one count of invitation to sexual touching related to the alleged incidents involving the teenaged gymnast between 2000 and 2007.
+Brubaker, 55, pleaded not guilty to one count of sexual assault and one count of invitation to sexual touching, related to the alleged incidents involving the teenaged gymnast between 2000 and 2007.

-He was initially charged with 10 sexual offences last December and was placed on administrative leave by Gymnastics Canada, where he had served as director of the women’s national team, but the number of charges were reduced today.
+He was initially charged with 10 sexual offences last December and was placed on administrative leave by Gymnastics Canada, where he had served as director of the women’s national team, but the number of charges were reduced Tuesday at the beginning of the trial.

-The woman testified Brubaker would pick her up from school, take her to his house where he would spoon her in bed and tickle her belly before driving her to practice.
+The woman, who was the first witness to testify, alleged the spooning incidents started when she was in high school and continued until she quit gymnastics at 19.

+“I remember feeling like bugs were crawling under my skin,” she told the court.
+“I was very uncomfortable.
+And sick to my stomach.”

 The charges against Brubaker, who was Canada’s head gymnastics coach at the 2016 Rio Olympics, came at a watershed moment for gymnastics in Canada.